 Flora was the Roman goddess of plants, flowers, and fertility, and the word flora now means “plant life”.
-This salad explores many different kinds of flora – leaves, sprouts, beans, fungi, nuts & seeds – so this name seemed fitting.
+The flora salad recipe explores many different kinds of flora – leaves, sprouts, beans, fungi, nuts & seeds – so this name seemed fitting.

 Lots of new and interesting salad greens are popping up in grocery stores these days, with mixes of leaves like baby kale, spinach, herbs, etc. Find one that appeals to you and try it in this salad.